bcrowell/cm_invariants/README.md

 Make use of symmetries to improve efficiency.

-The package uses local variables with the names a, b, c, d, e, f, i, j, k, and l.
+The package uses local variables with the names i, j, k, and l.
 If the metric depends on parameters with the same names, the results of the calculations will be incorrect.
-This should be fixed by completing the process of renaming all the local loop indices to %aa, %bb, etc.
+This should be fixed by completing the process of renaming all the local loop indices to %ii, %jj, etc.